Gamify-IT/docs/dev-manuals/services/integrate-new-minigame.md

 ```
 From now the overworld backend is able to make requests to the minigame backend.

-### Support course cloning with the new minigame
+### Implement configuration cloning

-To support course cloning the `FeignClient` for the minigame backend is needed.
+You need the `FeignClient` created above to not break course cloning.

+Edit the method `de.unistuttgart.overworldbackend.service.CourseService#cloneMinigameTask`.
-Enter the class `CourseService` in the package `de.unistuttgart.overworldbackend.service`.
-The method `cloneMinigameTask` in this class in responsible to clone the minigames of a course, so that a new course gets the same configuration, but with new configuration ids.
-This is important, because two minigame tasks (do not care if they are the same course or not) are not allowed to have a same configuration id.
-In the method `cloneMinigameTask` you have to integrate the cloning process of your minigame.
-Add the case of your new minigame in the switch statement, e.g.:
+This method is responsible to clone the minigames of a course, so that a new minigame task gets the same configuration, but with a new ID.
+This is needed because the configuration ID of tasks must be unique.
+Add the case for your minigame in the switch statement, e.g.:

 ```java
 case <YOUR_MINIGAME_NAME>: